 Part of making you feel at home in Paris is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, your housing that is well-located and comfortable, or field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

-Upon arrival in Paris, you will participate in a two-day orientation that includes:
+Upon arrival in Paris, you will participate in a one-day orientation that includes:

 The IES Abroad Paris Business & International Affairs Center is located strategically in proximity to the Center’s partner institutions, IES Abroad housing, and all of the amenities that the city of Paris has to offer, including French and ethnic restaurants, theatres, shopping, and cafés.